Backup data

 Restore data

-Make sure Plane-CE is installed and started, then stop it.
+Follow these steps to restore data from a backup:- Make sure Plane-CE is installed and started, then stop it.
 This ensures the necessary Docker volumes are ready.

 -